microsoft/dstoolkit-text2sql-and-imageprocessing/adi_function_app/README.md

 1. **Extraction of images / charts**.
 The figures identified are extracted from the original document and passed to a multi-modal model (gpt4o in this case) for analysis.
 We obtain a description and summary of the chart / image to infer the meaning of the figure.
 This allows us to index and perform RAG analysis the information that is visually obtainable from a chart, without it being explicitly mentioned in the text surrounding.
 The information is added back into the original chart.

-2. **Extraction of sections and headers**.
-The sections and headers are extracted from the document and returned additionally to the indexer under a separate field.
-This allows us to store them as a separate field in the index and therefore surface the most relevant chunks.

-3. **Cleaning of Markdown**.
+2. **Cleaning of Markdown**.
 The final markdown content is cleaned of any characters or unsupported Markdown elements that we do not want in the chunk e.g. non-relevant images.

 Page wise analysis in ADI is used to avoid splitting tables / figures across multiple chunks, when the chunking is performed.

 The properties returned from the ADI Custom Skill are then used to perform the following skills:

-- Pre-vectorisation cleaning
+- Pre-vectorisation cleaning.
+This stage is important as we extract the section information in this step from the headers in the document.
+Additionally, we remove any Markdown tags or characters that would cause an embedding error.
 - Keyphrase extraction
 - Vectorisation